transd-lang/transd/QuickIntro/README.md

 #### Fields

 Data objects in a module definition are termed "data members", or _fields_.
-Function objects are termed "member functions", or _methods_.

 Fields can be regarded as long-term data storage (variables) in the program: they exist during the whole life-time of the module they contained in.
 Each field can store only a certain type of data, e.g. strings, or integer numbers.
 (That is, fields in Transd are typed.)
 The type is assigned to a field at the spot of its first mentioning in the program (declaration), and this type cannot be changed later.

-A field in module is declared and optionally assigned an initial value as follows:
+A field in a module is declared and optionally assigned an initial value as follows:

 ```
 i: Int(), // 'i' is an object of Int() type, but not assigned a value